timlukins/pixelmor/README.md

 Again, it should be noted there is a more full fledged python solution to low-level Hadoop programming using [PyDoop](http://pydoop.sourceforge.net/docs/index.html) which provides a map-reduce and HDFS API for object-orientated programming.
 This is extremely useful, but somewhat over-kill in this initial example.
 We'll come back to it later.

-The rest of the article is thus structured as a complete walk through of how to combine the simplest core technologies (sequence files, Hadoop streaming, python, opencv) into a working example of video processing.
+The rest of the chapter is thus structured as a complete walk through of how to combine the simplest core technologies (sequence files, Hadoop streaming, python, opencv) into a working example of video processing.

 ### Environment